I work with older adults and encourage them to share their life stories.

 A long and winding road – The Beatles

 Where do you go and what do you do if you have no formal education and your resume lists 1) go-go dancer and 2) girl band member as your only two work experiences?
-Add to that mix, a crippling lack of confidence and daily panic attacks.
-The future looked fairly grim.
-By necessity and circumstance, I started working from home.
-I became an opportunist but that nearly landed me in jail.
-To earn some income I made and sold clothing and helped my friends with projects and events.
+Add to that mix, a crippling lack of confidence, daily panic attacks, psychotic episodes, and no self-discipline.
+I developed manic depression but the manic episodes nearly landed me in jail.
+Of course I couldn’t keep a job!
+I didn’t understand about anxiety disorders and learning disabilities.
+I just thought I was a loser.
+The future looked fairly grim for me when I developed agoraphobia.
+By necessity and circumstance, I dug deep and found my resilience.
+It became evident I needed some help so, with some good luck, I found amazing therapists who lifted me up and helped me function.
+To earn some income, I worked from home making and selling clothing.
+When my friends needed some help, I assisted with helped with their projects and events.
+That’s when I became a Special Project and Event Manager.
 When it came time for my son to start school, I headed back to my home town.